-During 2014, Messrs.
-Lapidus, Crane and Carella served as members of our compensation committee.
-None of the members of our compensation committee has at any time during the last fiscal year been one of our officers or employees or had any relationship requiring disclosure under Item 404 of Regulation S-K. None of the members of our compensation committee is a former officer of the Company.
+During 2016, Mr. Lapidus served as a member of our compensation committee.
+Mr. Cumming also served as a member following his appointment to the compensation committee on February 11, 2016 and Mr. Jones served following his appointment on July 28, 2016.
+Thomas J. Carella, who resigned from the Board on March 9, 2016, served as a member of our compensation committee until his resignation from the Board.
+None of these individuals was at any time during the fiscal year ended December 31, 2016 one of our officers or employees or had any relationship requiring disclosure under Item 404 of Regulation S-K, and none was a former officer of the Company.
 None of our executive officers currently serves, or in the past fiscal year has served, as a member of the Board of Directors or compensation committee of any entity that has one or more executive officers serving on our Board of Directors or compensation committee.